Alexander Mackenzie (composer): Works

 The Oxford Dictionary of National Biography says of Mackenzie's music that it is "cosmopolitan in style and somewhat old-fashioned for its period, displaying influences of French and German composers, including Bizet, Gounod, Schumann, and Wagner."
 Grove's Dictionary of Music and Musicians says that although Mackenzie's music was eclipsed by the works of later composers, "he and his contemporaries may be regarded as having laid the foundations of the musical renaissance in 19th- and early 20th-century Britain".

 During his time teaching in Edinburgh, Mackenzie wrote several works, including a piano trio, a string quartet and a piano quartet, and he maintained a considerable output despite his crowded schedule both then and later.
 The Times reported that his list of compositions numbered 90, of which 20 were distinctly Scottish.

 Cartoon alluding to the irony of the failure of His Majesty (1897) after Mackenzie had criticised Arthur Sullivan for "wasting his talents" on comic opera.

 His orchestral works include the overture Cervantes, performed at Schwarzburg-Sondershausen in 1877, three Scottish Rhapsodies, a violin concerto premiered by Pablo de Sarasate at the Birmingham Festival of 1885, a "Scottish" concerto for piano (1895), a suite, London Day by Day (1902), and a Canadian Rhapsody (1905).
-He composed incidental music to six dramas, including Ravenswood, and J. M. Barrie's The Little Minister.
+He composed incidental music to six dramas, including the Walter Scott adaptation Ravenswood, and J. M. Barrie's The Little Minister.
 The funeral march from his music for Henry Irving's production of Coriolanus was played at Irving's funeral in 1905 and at Mackenzie's memorial service at St Paul's Cathedral in 1935.
 He worked on a symphony but did not complete it.

 It was as a composer of vocal music that Mackenzie first achieved national fame.
 His cantata The Bride was a success at the Three Choirs Festival of 1881.
 Edward Elgar played in the violins at the première and later remarked that meeting Mackenzie was "the event of my musical life".
 A second cantata, Jason, for the Bristol festival of 1882, was also well received.
 His most famous choral work was the oratorio The Rose of Sharon, written for the Norwich festival of 1884.
 The words were adapted from the Song of Solomon by Joseph Bennett, music critic of The Daily Telegraph, who later provided Sullivan with the text for The Golden Legend.
 The Dream of Jubal (1889), is an unusual combination of recitation and choral sections, composed for the jubilee of the Liverpool Philharmonic Society in 1889.

 Mackenzie's operas began in 1883 with Colomba, first produced by the Carl Rosa Company.
 It was a success, but his second opera The Troubadour (1886) was not.
 Francis Hueffer's libretti for both operas were written in an antiquated style that attracted much criticism.
 Mackenzie's other operas were The Cricket on the Hearth (1914), The Eve of St John (1924), and two almost-complete operas, The Cornish Opera and Le luthier.